It goes without saying that the past few months have been unprecedented.

 If you have a large team, consider splitting them into teams that include varying skillsets.
 This will minimise the impact on your business should you experience a Covid-19 case.

-Another alternative to close off a space, or guide staff a specific direction around the office is to add in storage walls or units.
-These offer great alternative to adding permanent walls and partitions which can be costly.
-Office storage units are great way to create smaller, private spaces whilst utilising the space around you.
+Another alternative to close off a space, or to guide staff a specific direction around the office is to add in storage walls or units.
+These offer an alternative to adding permanent walls and partitions which can be costly.
+Office storage units are great ways to create smaller, private spaces whilst utilising the space around you.

-With many staff still working from home, it could bring the perfect time to finally get underway with a long-anticipated renovation.
-Whether your office interiors need a full redesign due to the impact of Covid-19 or an under occupied workspace proves to be the perfect time to start a fresh, then our team would love to hear from you.
+With many staff still working from home, it could be the perfect time to finally get underway with a long-anticipated renovation.
+Whether your office interiors need a full redesign due to the impact of Covid-19 or an under-occupied workspace proves to be the perfect time to start afresh, then our team would love to hear from you.

 We’re experts in finding smart, affordable, stylish and convenient solutions for all workspaces and would be happy to help implement changes in your office.

 When we planned to refit our city centre offices, we quickly decided the refit would be too complex a project to attempt on our own, and we made the correct move in bringing blue space in to support us.